Munawwar/SahteReact/README.md

 view.assign's signature is exactly like Object.assign().

 **Note**: Updating states updates the DOM immediately (synchronous/blocking call).
-So it is generally a good idea to reduce state changes to a single call per user action.. for example a single call for a click action.
+So it is generally a good idea to reduce state changes to a single call per user action.. for example a click action would call `view.assign()` only once.
 You can use temporary objects if needed to reduce calls.

 ### Quick access to DOM nodes